 If you need some extra help, just let me know and I'll do my best to assist you; I'm glad to address any course-related questions or concerns you might have.
 That said, I'll assume you're doing as well as you'd like in this class unless you tell me otherwise.

 I won't be on campus this semester, but I'll be available for online meetings and conversations.
 My office hours are 11:20-12:40 on Tuesdays and Thursdays, during which time you can chat with me on Slack or Zoom.
 (I also tend to keep an eye on Slack and email while I'm working, which is most weekdays.)

-Feel free to email me, give me a call (at 315-312-4080), DM me on Slack, or request a meeting at any time.
+Feel free to email me, call me, DM me on Slack, or request a meeting at any time.
 I'll do my best to respond within 24 hours, Monday through Friday, or within 48 hours on Saturday or Sunday.
 I don't work evenings or weekends, so please note that and plan accordingly.

 If you have a disabling condition that could interfere with your ability to successfully complete this class, please contact the Office of Accessibility Resources (155 Marano Campus Center, 315.312.3358, firstname.lastname@example.org).

 SUNY Oswego is committed to enhancing the safety and security of the campus for all its members.
 In support of this, faculty may be required to report their knowledge of certain crimes or harassment.
 Reportable incidents include harassment on the basis of sex or gender prohibited by Title IX and crimes covered by the Clery Act.
 For more information about Title IX protections, go to https://www.oswego.edu/title-ix/ or contact the Title IX Coordinator, 405 Culkin Hall, 315.312.5604, email@example.com.
 For more information about the Clery Act and campus reporting, go to the University Police annual report: https://www.oswego.edu/police/annual-report.